department-of-veterans-affairs/lighthouse-oas-tests/CONTRIBUTING.md

 - Commits of type `feat` will trigger feature releases, think `0.1.0`
 - Commits with `BREAKING CHANGE` in body or footer will trigger breaking releases, think `1.0.0`

-All other commit types will trigger no new release.
+All other commit types will NOT trigger a new release.

 Note: The keyword, eg. `fix`, must be the first word in the commit message and be followed by a `:` in order to trigger a release.
 If the commit is the result of a github pull request being squashed and merged, the title of the pull request must start with the keyword.
 Periods cannot be in commit messages.